 Natural methods of Replenishing the Soil with Nutrients

-- It is the process of leaving the field uncultivated (fallow) for one or more seasons.
+Leaving the Field Fallow: It is the process of leaving the field uncultivated (fallow) for one or more seasons.
 Fallow land will regenerate the lost nutrients.
-However, due to high demand of foodgrains this method is no longer followed.
+However, due to the high demand of foodgrains, this method is no longer followed.

-- However, these methods alone are not enough to maintain soil fertility and farmers have to add mannures and fertilisers from time to time.
+However, these methods alone are not enough to maintain soil fertility and farmers have to add manures and fertilizers from time to time.

 Plants need water for proper growth and development.
 Seeds need water for germination.
 Plants need water to draw nutrients from the soil and for making food by photosynthesis.
 Water helps the plant to translocate food from one part to other parts of the body.
 It also protects the crop from frost and extremely hot air currents.
 Thus water plays an important role in the life of plants right from the germination stage to the maturity stage.

-- The main sources of irrigation in our country are rivers, lakes, ponds, wells, tubewells, dams and canals.
+Sources of Irrigation: The main sources of irrigation in our country are rivers, lakes, ponds, wells, tube-wells, dams, and canals.
 Water from these sources is delivered by irrigation canals or pumped by using electric or diesel pumps.